-Second Edition Githyanki get some of that sweet ’90s comic art.
+Second Edition D&D Githyanki get some of that sweet ’90s comic art.
 This one in particular is a Psylocke fan.
 But aside from the art “upgrade” the Githyanki aren’t too different from their earlier counterparts.
 At least until Planescape…

 That setting did so much for D&D–and the Githyanki are no different.
 Through Planescape we get a much better idea of who the Githyanki are, and what their goals are.
 And not just combat ones either, they detail the life of “farmer” Githyanki and talk about the craft of Githyanki artisans.
 They were given a more restrained look, truly reflecting their nature as astral sailors and raiders.

 Ah, 3rd edition.
 The reason that most Githyanki are still influential on the game today.
-Not because they were wildly different in 3rd edition–the Githyanki began ahead of the curve with the amount of detail–but because the gish build really rose to popularity in this edition.
+Not because they were wildly different in 3rd edition- the Githyanki began ahead of the curve with the amount of detail.
+But because the gish build really rose to popularity in this edition.
 It made sense too–multiclassing was the easiest it had ever been.

 You didn’t have to abide by the archaic restrictions from earlier editions–everyone was using the same set of rules.
 All you did was decide, “hey, I’m taking my next level as a wizard” or whatever, and it was done.
 From there, the rest is history.
-After all people will always strive to build a better mousetrap–and with the gish, there was a sense of trying to figure out how to keep the most of everything from each of the classes.
+Ppeople will always strive to build a better mousetrap- and with the gish, there was a sense of trying to figure out how to keep the most of everything from each of the classes.
 Whether it was spacing out your fighter levels so that you could keep your base attack bonus high, or picking up some terribly unbalanced prestige class from one of the later supplements to try and get a few more levels of spell progression…

-They were meant for the variety of 4th Edition.
+They were meant for the variety of 4E.
 Seeing how they were split into sniper types, fighters, and those who wielded psychic power, it just makes sense to include at least one variety of Githyanki capable of doing all those things.
 And so they did, with one group of Githyanki able to fill out the requirements for any party of adventurers.
 They had strikers, leaders, and artillery–and that’s just in the monster manual by itself.

 But that’s how the Githyanki have always been.
 They came into D&D with a great deal of heft to them.
-They had rules that supported the narrative elements to their design–so whether you just wanted something flexible to challenge your PCs, or you wanted to dig into the vaguely sci-fi/fantasy backstory of the Githyanki and their astral fleets, you could.
+They had rules that supported the narrative elements to their design- so whether you just wanted something flexible to challenge your PCs, or you wanted to dig into the vaguely sci-fi/fantasy backstory of the Githyanki and their astral fleets, you could.

 Still… no mention of the Githyanki would be complete without at least drawing attention to their mortal enemies.
 No, not the mind flayers.
 Their other mortal enemies… those who spurn Gith, the Githzerai…

-If ever there were opposing forces in the D&D world–these two races are at once similar to each other, but details on their feud will have to wait until next time, adventurers.
+If ever there were opposing forces in the D&D world- these two races are at once similar to each other, but details on their feud will have to wait until next time, adventurers.